Language-Based Protocol Testing: Related Work

-As true fuzzers, these are great for testing the robustness of parsers and to discover generic bugs such as crashes or hangs.
+As true fuzzers, these are great for testing the robustness of parsers and discovering generic bugs such as crashes or hangs.
 But again, in contrast to \IO grammars, they are limited to testing one party (typically the server).
-An initial population of real-world messages can induce a \emph{bias} in testing that may skip rare or edge-case protocol features that \IO grammars cover by construction.
+As we show in \Cref{sec:rq5-aflnet}, such fuzzers will have difficulties discovering relationships between messages, such as an \FTP server communicating a port to be used for the data channel.
+Furthermore, an initial population of real-world messages may induce a \emph{bias} in testing that may skip rare or edge-case protocol features that \IO grammars cover by construction.
 The biggest difference, though, is that \emph{we go beyond simple fuzzing:} We aim at \emph{testing} implementations against adherence to the full protocol, and thus allow \emph{oracles} as constraints that identify and check individual message elements.
-Such checking is only possible with a complete formal specification of the protocol, which \IO grammars provide.
+Such checking is only possible with a complete formal specification of the protocol, which \IO grammars and semantic constraints provide.